AspEdit manual Circles

 - Select "Circle (or segment)", the Circle dialog box will open.

-- Enter the required fields.
+- Enter the fields as required.

 Modifying a circle segment